readthedocs/blog/announcing-pydoc-io.rst

 * Give us examples of API documentation patterns that you like.
 We'd like to incorporate powerful patterns into our theme.
 * Don't give us feedback on specific design issues with the theme, we're still working on it!
+* Let us know if you have ideas about how we can improve the general usability of the documentation
+* Let us know features that you wish the site had

 Thanks
 ------